celo-org/SocialConnect/asv2/protocol.md

 ### Look up phone number

 The wallet queries ODIS for the obfuscated identifier of the phone number.
-Using the obfuscated identifier, the wallet looks up the on-chain registry to see which account is mapped to that identifier.
+Using the obfuscated identifier, the wallet looks up the on-chain registry to see which account is mapped to that identifier, specifying itself as the trusted issuer.

 <img width="1200" alt="image" src="https://user-images.githubusercontent.com/46296830/201715097-124a8461-2a45-4a1f-ab2a-1781300befb0.png">

 ### Send money to user on a different wallet

+Wallet 1 registers user 1's phone number, as [described above](#register-phone-number).

+User 2, who has an account with wallet 2, would like to send money to their friend, user 1.
+Knowing user 1's phone number, they share it with wallet 2.
+After getting the obfuscated identifier, wallet 2 uses it to look up the account associated with user 1's phone number, as described above, while specifying that they trust wallet 1 as an issuer.
+Using the associated account found, wallet 2 completes the transaction of sending money from user 2 to user 1.

 ```mermaid
 %%{init: { "sequence": { "wrap": true } } }%%